twostageFDR/.github/Readme.md

 # Data Availability
 The dataset generated and analyzed during the current study is not publicly available due to [reason, e.g., privacy concerns, proprietary restrictions, etc.], but it will be made available upon reasonable request.
-Researchers who are interested in accessing the dataset for replication or further study can contact the corresponding author at westshine28@snu.ac.kr.
+Researchers who are interested in accessing the dataset for replication or further study can contact the author at westshine28@snu.ac.kr.

 # Simulation Studies
 ## Requirements